Vaine Wichman: Career

 She is also the author of From Words to Wheelbarrows: the Nukuroa Revolving Fund and Fishing for Answers: Socio-economic Assessment of the Rarotonga Game and Small Scale Fishing Industry.

 Wichman was the Cook Islands In-Country Co-ordinator for the University of the South Pactific EU Climate Change programme from 2011 to 2017.

+Wichman won re-election to parliament at the 2026 general election as a Cook Islands Party candidate in the Penrhyn electorate.